Wangyuxuan-xuan/Network_Science_Pypi_Analysis/README.md

 **Directory:** `03_community_detection/01_Louvain_method`

+* **Running the Analysis:** Open and run the Jupyter notebook `03_community_detection/01_Louvain_method/Objective3_01_Louvain.ipynb` in VS Code or Jupyter Lab.
+The notebook contains all the code for performing Louvain community detection on both real and randomized data.

 * **Input Data:** Real Data: `pypi_dag` (Stage 3 Data - **Cycles Removed**).
 Random Data: the randomized datasets generated for Objective 5. *Note: This analysis requires a strict DAG.*
 * **Methodology:** We project the directed PyPI dependency graph into an undirected graph.
 Then we apply the Louvain algorithm, which iteratively maximizes modularity (Q).
 **The modularity score:** The Q value measures the strength of community division compared to a random graph with the same degree distribution.